-Table 6: Species list and capturesrecorded in 2019 survey at SparhamPool, Lyng site.
-Total number andnumber of fish over 99 mm FL shown.
+Table 6.
+Species list and captures recorded in 2019 survey at Sparham Pool, Lyng site.
+Total number and number of fish over 99 mm FL shown.

 In total 325 individual fish, comprising 12 different species are present at Sparham pool, Lyng in 2019.
 Of the total number, 49 are over 99 mm FL.
 In 2013, 3 more species were recorded from this site: barbel, bream and stone loach.
-Of the 3 additional species only stone loach maintain a presence.
+Of these, only stone loach has occurred since.
 Included in the catch are 4 of 6 indicator species; namely bullhead, lamprey, eel & trout.
 The 2019 survey sheet shows that the remaining indicator species: stickleback and stone loach are present within the survey reach but evaded capture at the time of survey.
-A single trout and a single tench show in the catch results.
-A plastic tag anchored in front of the dorsal fin indicates the trout to be a stocked fish; thought to have escaped from a nearby trout fishing lake.
+A single trout and a single tench were caught.
+A plastic tag anchored in front of the dorsal fin indicates the trout to be a stocked fish, thought to have escaped from a nearby trout fishing lake.
 The tench may have escaped from a nearby fishing lake too.